jdidion/atropos/paper/README.md

 On a technical note, we use Phusion (https://hub.docker.com/r/phusion/baseimage/) as the base image for the containers for the tools we benchmark.
 This is primarily for convenience and comparability (i.e. removing base image as a variable); you could build smaller images using Alpine with a little extra work.

-# 3. Build STAR index container(s)

-The data containers for the STAR indexes (hg37/star-index and hg38/star-index) are too large to be pushed to Docker Hub or Quay.io.
-Thus, you will unfortunately need to build them yourself.
-We use GRCh38 in the paper, so to build that container run the build.sh script in containers/data/hg38/star-index.

-# 4. Run the workflows
+# 3. Run the workflows

+Clone the files in the 'workflow' directory, including the 'bin' subdirectory.
 In the 'workflow' directory, first edit the nextflow.config file and customize it to your own computing environment.
 Then run:

-    ./run-workflows.sh <mode>
+    ./run-workflows.sh <env>

-Where <mode> is either 'local' or 'cluster'.
+Where <env> is either 'local' or 'cluster'.
 Note that the first time you run this it will download several Docker images requiring ~[XX] GB of disk space.

 # TODO